 What are you planning to do in and around Paris?

 For us, even with our plane delays causing us to lose 2 days in Paris, the Navigo Decouverte zones 1-5 coupled with a day of purchasing individual tickets was the best deal.
 We were able to use the Navigo on buses, RER trains, and the Metro.
-We used it to see famous Paris sites in a day, and also to visit Walt Disney Studios Park.
+We used it to see the sites in our 1-Day Paris itinerary, and also to visit Walt Disney Studios Park.

 It was very convenient and easy to use–no little paper tickets to lose or damage.
 The Navigo Decouverte comes as a card that you just touch to the purple swirly marks at the station gates or bus entrances.